asanchezmanas/sampelit/docs/technical/testing_strategy.md

-# Testing Guide - Samplit Application
+# Testing Guide - Sampelit Application

 Complete testing strategy and implementation guide for all application components.